the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Related to this is how to skillfully partition and serve per-customer models.

 Understand how quantization, distillation, model pruning, and other tricks help you obtain **production-ready models**.
-And know how to work with your production models, whether it's upgrading to new versions, [QA-ing the results]({% post_url 2025-05-19-the-case-for-qa-endpoints %}), or monitoring for issues like drift.
+And know how to work with your production models, whether it's upgrading versions, [QA-ing the results]({% post_url 2025-05-19-the-case-for-qa-endpoints %}), or monitoring for issues like drift.

 And be sure to understand specific sub-domains for the role.

-For example computer vision will require its own set of fundamental skills.
+(For example, computer vision will require its own set of fundamental skills.)

 ### Embeddings and retrieval